-To help stop the spread of COVID-19, all non-youth justice congregate care settings funded by the Ministry of Children, Community and Social Services in all regions must continue to follow the interim direction until further notice.
+Effective immediately, all non-youth justice congregate care settings funded by the Ministry of Children, Community and Social Services must follow the direction outlined here to prevent the spread of COVID-19.

 As the COVID-19 outbreak situation changes, further direction may be provided.

 For North Bay Parry Sound District, Peel Public Health, and Toronto Public Health, where the shutdown measures and the Stay-at-Home order will continue to apply until at least Monday, March 8, 2021, congregate care settings will continue to follow the MCCSS interim direction.